chrisgoringe/cg-image-picker/README.md

 ## Modes

 - `Always pause` - default behaviour.
 Always wait for a selection
+- `Repeat last selection` - As long as nothing upstream has changed, immediately send the same output as previously.
+If anything has changed (including first run), treat as `Always pause`
 - `Only pause if batch`.
 Wait unless there is just one image, in which case pass it through immediately.
 - `Progress first pick`.
 Always pause, but when an image is selected pass it through (no need to select and then click 'progress').
 - `Pass through`.
 Just pass everything through.
 Same as bypassing the node.